 With respect to the fundamental policy relating to borrowing money set forth in (1) above, the 1940 Act permits a Fund to borrow money in amounts of up to one-third of the Fund's total assets from banks for any purpose, and to borrow up to 5% of the Fund's total assets from banks or other lenders for temporary purposes (the Fund's total assets include the amounts being borrowed).
 To limit the risks attendant to borrowing, the 1940 Act requires the Fund to maintain at all times an "asset coverage" of at least 300% of the amount of its borrowings.
 Asset coverage means the ratio that the value of the Fund's total assets (including amounts borrowed), minus liabilities other than borrowings, bears to the aggregate amount of all borrowings.
 Borrowing money to increase a Fund's investment portfolio is known as "leveraging."
 Borrowing, especially when used for leverage, may cause the value of a Fund's shares to be more volatile than if the Fund did not borrow.
 This is because borrowing tends to magnify the effect of any increase or decrease in the value of the Fund's portfolio holdings.
 Borrowed money thus creates an opportunity for greater gains, but also greater losses.
 To repay borrowings, the Fund may have to sell securities at a time and at a price that is unfavorable to the Fund.
 There also are costs associated with borrowing money, and these costs would offset and could eliminate a Fund's net investment income in any given period.
 Currently, the Fund does not contemplate borrowing for leverage, but if the Fund does so, it will not likely do so to a substantial degree.
 The policy in (1) above will be interpreted to permit the Fund to engage in trading practices and investments that may be considered to be borrowing to the extent permitted by the 1940 Act.
 Reverse repurchase agreements may be considered to be a type of borrowing.
+A Fund may enter into reverse repurchase agreements and similar financing transactions, provided that the Fund maintains asset coverage of at least 300% with respect to such transactions and any other borrowings in the aggregate in accordance with Section 18 of the 1940 Act.
+See "Derivatives" above.
 Short-term credits necessary for the settlement of securities transactions and arrangements with respect to securities lending will not be considered to be borrowings under the policy.
 Practices and investments that may involve leverage but are not considered to be borrowings are not subject to the policy.
 Such trading practices may include futures, options on futures, forward contracts and other derivative investments.